 Funding and capital

-The group's funding and liquidity positions are strong with an average duration for its committed financing of 3.7 years.
-Balance sheet gearing at the end of September was 3.2 times compared with a covenant limit of 5.0 times.
+The group’s funding and liquidity position remains strong with an average duration of 3.8 years.
+Balance sheet gearing at the end of September was modest at 3.1 times compared with a covenant limit of 5 times.

-Headroom on the group's committed debt facilities at 30 September 2011 amounted to £315m, which, together with the retail deposits programme at Vanquis Bank, is sufficient to fund maturities and projected growth into 2013.
+Headroom on the group’s committed debt facilities at 30 September 2010 amounted to £325m and the group has sufficient committed debt facilities to fund planned growth through to the end of 2011.

 Regulation